 7. Insulate with thick lining

 In the current climate, finding new ways of how to save energy at home are pretty invaluable.
 Good insulation is essential of you want to stop losing heat in your living room and windows are one of the wrist offenders.

-Fully lined window dressings are the answer, offering extra insulation to your space – keeping the heat in and the cold out.
-‘If full-length curtains aren’t an option,’ suggests Leah Aspinall from Blinds 2go, ‘then a Roman blind makes a beautiful alternative.’
+Fully lined window dressings are the answer, offering extra insulation to your space - keeping the heat in and the cold out.
+'If full-length curtains aren’t an option, then a Roman blind makes a beautiful alternative,' suggests Leah from Blinds 2go.

 8. Let in the light (but keep your privacy)

-Venetians are the ideal living room blinds to choose when overlooked or facing a busy street.
+When working out how to design a living room using window treatments, it's important to consider what the windows look out onto.
+Venetians are the ideal type of living room blind ideas to choose when overlooked or facing a busy street.
 Their adjustable slats ensure you can control the exact amount of light that you get into your room, as well as the level of privacy you require.